shaysugg/Notes/iOS-study/Swift Programming Language/Swift Programming Language.md

 Use the `Int` type for all general-purpose integer constants and variables in your code, even if they’re known to be nonnegative
 ## Error Handling
-Handle different types of errors
+* Handle different types of errors that are enumerations cases
 ```swift
 do {
     try makeASandwich()